taskscape/SearchEngine/README.md

 2. Open command prompt and input `docker compose up -d`.
 3. Wait until the process finishes pulling necessary data.

+Client:
+1. Unpack the files into a folder.
+2. Open IIS (Internet Information Services) Manager and:
+- Right-click your machine in the `Connections` tab.
+- Press `Add Website...`.
+- Specify the name (eg. 'SearchEngineClient'), physical path to where you extracted the files and port on which you want to run it.
+- Press `OK` and don't start the site yet.

 Server:
-1. After unpacking, adjust the settings in `appsettings.json` for your Weaviate instance.
+1. Unpack the files into a folder.
 2. Open IIS (Internet Information Services) Manager and:
 - Right-click your machine in the `Connections` tab.
 - Press `Add Website...`.
 - Specify the name (eg. 'SearchEngineServer'), physical path to where you extracted the files and port on which you want to run it.
-- Press `OK` and start the site if it hasn't started.
+- Press `OK` and don't start the site yet.

 Agents:
 1. After unpacking, adjust the settings in `appsettings.json` for your server instance, email settings and folders to watch and ignore.
 2. Open command prompt as admin and create a service: `sc create SearchEngineAgents binPath="PATH_TO_AGENTS_EXE"` (Replace `PATH_TO_AGENTS_EXE` with your actual path)

-3. Open up Services and start your newly created service.
+Agents API:
+1. After unpacking, adjust the settings in `appsettings.json` to match your setting for the Agents instance.
+2. Open IIS (Internet Information Services) Manager and:
+- Right-click your machine in the `Connections` tab.
+- Press `Add Website...`.
+- Specify the name (eg. 'SearchEngineAgentsAPI'), physical path to where you extracted the files and port on which you want to run it.
+- Press `OK` and don't start the site yet.

+After that, please adjust `appsettings.json` in the Client and Server to match the set addresses.
+Then, please start in the given order:
+1. Server
+2. Agents
+3. Agents API
+4. Client